Anti-Bribery & Corruption — Module 4 of 4 — The Finale

 Proceed with enhanced monitoring.

-Recommend proceeding with the engagement under enhanced oversight: payments through a UK escrow account, anti-bribery declaration, and compliance sign-off on each payment tranche.
+Engage under enhanced oversight: UK escrow payments, anti-bribery declaration, compliance sign-off per tranche.
 The PEP connection is a risk factor, not evidence of corruption.
-Enhanced monitoring provides adequate controls without killing the deal.
+Monitoring gives us adequate controls without killing the deal.

 Portrait of Helen Carr, CFO